Responding to the Covid-19 crisis

 The returns to social skills in the labour market and the implications for employment and wage distribution, how young people acquire skills, and the role of the family in influencing gender differences in behaviours and outcomes

 Why families are changing, how family relations are being shaped by changing housing and labour markets, and the implications for inequalities in living standards and wellbeing

 Contact: Professor Susan Harkness

-How new migrants are integrated into society, the persistence of social and ethnic inequalities in education and the labour market, intergenerational mobility in an increasingly diverse society, using transnational data sources and innovative statistical techniques to allow comparisons across borders
+The persistence of ethnic inequalities in education and the labour market, intergenerational mobility in an increasingly diverse society, using transnational data sources and innovative statistical techniques to allow comparisons across borders

 Contact: Dr Renee Luthra

 How inequalities in living standards, and between-gender and within-household inequalities, are changing, including the role of policy